hsbc/cost-manager/README.md

 [pod-safe-to-evict-annotator](./pkg/controller/pod_safe_to_evict_annotator.go) adds the
-`cluster-autoscaler.kubernetes.io/safe-to-evict: "true"` annotation to all Pods that have not already been annotated to allow the cluster autoscaler to evict all Pods; workloads should be configured to expect this anyway and PodDisruptionBudgets can still be used to maintain desired levels of availability.
+`cluster-autoscaler.kubernetes.io/safe-to-evict: "true"` annotation to all Pods that have not already been annotated to allow the cluster autoscaler to evict all Pods; workloads should be configured to expect evictions at any time anyway and PodDisruptionBudgets can still be used to maintain desired levels of availability.

 ```yaml
 apiVersion: cost-manager.io/v1alpha1